bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 ### useState

 Now, you can add state to a functional component.
-We don't need to write a seperate class for that.
+We don't need to write a separate class for that.
 Let's create a simple counter state-less component and add first Hook.

 ```